yehia67/documentation/iot/0.1/sbc/how-to-guides/install-go-on-sbc.md

     You should see a version number.
 If not, try installing Go again.

 :::success:Congratulation :tada:
-You've installed Go on your SBC.
+You've installed Go on your device.
 Now, you can start creating or using applications written in the Go programming language.
 :::